hungrybluedev/C-Programs/README.md

 MIT License, therefore, fellow developers can reuse this code in their projects as long they provide attribution and follow the (very lenient) terms of use, you should be grand.

+## How to use these programs?

+This is not meant to be a project that creates one (or a set number) of binaries that can be executed.
+It is merely a collection of different types of programs, with different problems to solve.
+Consequently, it doesn't make sense to create a single makefile to compile all the sources into libraries.

+The project organization is important.
+All programs are self-contained in their respective folders.
+Take the entire folder and put it in your project.
+The licences are already there, along with the READMEs, so there's a lot of effort saved.
+This is a modular project.
+With independent units.
+Pick and choose to suit your needs.

+## A Note on Unit Tests

+Throughout the project, I have made use of [John Brewer's](http://www.jera.com/), MinUnit - a minimal unit testing framework for C. Find it [here](http://www.jera.com/techinfo/jtns/jtn002.html).

+The reason I used this and not more established test suites is because of its ridiculous simplicity and plug-and-play nature.
+It is a completely header-based unit testing framework and writing unit tests is super easy.
+Check any of my `test.c` files and you will agree.
+Having this ensures that people will have less excuses not to unit test their code.
+Even if it's C.

 ## How can I help?